 • You can press and hold Residual button.
-You will see the difference between data and fit sum function while button is pressed.
+The difference between data and Fit Sum function is shown while button is pressed.
 You can use either mouse or space key (if button is selected) to hold Residual button.

 Fit One Curve